 Governments have tremendous power over our lives and thus the competition over who controls them is always intense and often violent.
 This course will study various ways in which violence is used to political ends.
 The larger goal of the course is to understand the sources of violence in political competition and the conditions under which political disputes can be peacefully resolved.
 Specific forms of violence to be covered include assassination, civil war, ethnic conflict, insurgency, revolution, riots, terrorism, and war.

-Instructor: Professor Jacob Shapiro (details)
+Lead Instructor: Professor Jacob Shapiro (details)